Skip to content

 26. Red-faced woodland warbler

-Although most birders to Rwanda put most of their attention to birding in Akagera National park and Nyungwe National park, there are a number of birding sites spread all over the country where a traveler can go for Bird watching in Rwanda.
+Although most birders to Rwanda put most of their attention to birding in Akagera National Park and Nyungwe National Park, there are several birding sites spread all over the country where a traveler can go for Bird watching in Rwanda.

-Some of them are with in a few kilometers from the capital, Kigali ,making it very possible to sight different birds species during your Rwanda wildlife safaris no matter your destination.
+Some of them are within a few kilometers of the capital, Kigali, making it very possible to sight different bird species during your Rwanda wildlife safari no matter your destination.

-Some of the of the unique bird species sighted during bird watching in Rwanda include Albertine boubou, Albertine owlet, Archer’s robin-chat, Black-faced apalis,
+Some the unique bird species sighted during bird watching in Rwanda include the Albertine boubou, Albertine owlet, Archer’s robin-chat, Black-faced Apalis,

 Best Birding Destinations in Rwanda

-The best birding destination in Rwanda is Nyungwe National Park.
-It is renowned for its rich birdlife, hosting over 300 bird species, including 29 endemic to the Albertine Rift.
+The best birding hotspots in Rwanda include Nyungwe National Park.
+It is renowned for its rich birdlife, hosting over 300 bird species, including 29 endemics to the Albertine Rift.
 Some of the rare and sought-after Rwanda birds include the Great Blue Turaco, Red-collared Babbler, and Rwenzori Turaco.

-Other notable birding spots include Akagera National Park Known for its diverse habitats, it is home to savannah and water birds such as the Papyrus Gonolek and Shoebill and Volcanoes National Park which hosts various Albertine Rift endemics, including the Ruwenzori Double-collared Sunbird.
-Let us look at different birding destinations of Rwanda in details;
+Other notable birding spots in Rwanda include Akagera National Park Known for its diverse habitats, it is home to savannah and water birds such as the Papyrus Gonolek and Shoebill and Volcanoes National Park which hosts various Albertine Rift endemics, including the Ruwenzori Double-collared Sunbird.
+Let us look at different birding-watching hotspots in Rwanda;

 Birding in Volcanoes National Park;

-Famously know for it’s Endangered Mountain Gorillas, the park is nestled among the dormant volcanoes, hosting Mount Karisimbi, the highest peaked mountain of Rwanda and a diverse of 200 bird species of which 17 are Albertine Rift Endemics making it a right destination for bird watching in Rwanda.
+Famously known for its Endangered Mountain Gorillas, the park is nestled among the dormant volcanoes, hosting Mount Karisimbi, the highest peaked mountain of Rwanda, and a diverse of 200 bird species of which 17 are Albertine Rift Endemics making it the right destination for bird watching in Rwanda.

-Most of Rwanda birds are very similar to those sighted at Nyungwe National park apart from the one unique impressive species called Scarlet-Tufted Sunbird which can only found here across Rwanda.
+Most of Volcanoes National Park’s birdlife is similar to that sighted at Nyungwe National Park apart from the one unique impressive species called the Scarlet-Tufted Sunbird which can only be found here across Rwanda.

-This Rwanda bird can only be seen at the peak of Mount Bisoke therefore requiring an eager birder who wants to catch glimpse of to hike the Mount to it’s peak, covering 12,175 feet distance.
+This Rwanda bird can only be seen at the peak of Mount Bisoke, therefore, requiring an eager birder who wants to catch glimpse of it to hike the Mount to its peak, covering 12,175 feet distance.

-In addition to birding in Rwanda adventures, the park is surrounded by a number of lakes, close to it is Buhanga Eco-park, a right spot of sighting African Pitta during its migration.
+In addition to birding in Rwanda adventures, the park is surrounded by some lakes, close to it is Buhanga Eco-park, the right spot for sighting African Pitta during its migration.
 All in one package giving a memorable birding adventurous tour in Rwanda.

 Birding in Nyungwe National Park;

-Nyungwe national park characterized with tropical rainforest, a home to 322 impressive bird species, 13 primate species, a variety of plant species and a diverse of animal species.
+Nyungwe National Park is characterized by a tropical rainforest, home to 322 impressive bird species, 13 primate species, a variety of plant species, and a diversity of animal species.
 The most desired birds spotted at the park include the Red-collared Babbler, Rwenzori Turaco,

-At the park, you have high chances of spotting the rare Rockefeller’s Sunbird, Congo Bay Owl, Kungwe Apalis, Willard’s Sooty Boubou, Albertine Owlet and Shelley’s Crimson-wing, Kivu Ground Thrush flying around the forest.
+At the park, you have a high chance of spotting the rare Rockefeller’s Sunbird, Congo Bay Owl, Kungwe Apalis, Willard’s Sooty Boubou, Albertine Owlet, and Shelley’s Crimson-wing, Kivu Ground Thrush flying around the forest.

 Birding in Akagera National Park

-Akagera National Park is one of the savannah parks of Rwanda featured with lakes, wetlands, rolling hills, woodlands and lush vegetation.
-The park is a habitat to 490 bird species inclusive of the most thought of by bird enthusiast but very rare in other habitats called Red-faced barbet making it one of the top destinations for bird watching in Rwanda.
+Akagera National Park is one of the savannah parks of Rwanda features lakes, wetlands, rolling hills, woodlands, and lush vegetation.
+The park is a habitat to 490 bird species inclusive of the most thought of by bird enthusiasts but very rare in other habitats called Red-faced barbet making it one of the top destinations for bird watching in Rwanda.

-other very rare species in other habitats include the Northern Brown-throated Weaver, White-collared Oliveback, Papyrus Gonolek, White-Winged Swamp Warbler, Carruthers’s Cisticola, and Grey-crowned Cranes.
+other Akagera National Park Birds include the Northern Brown-throated Weaver, White-collared Oliveback, Papyrus Gonolek, White-Winged Swamp Warbler, Carruthers’s Cisticola, and Grey-crowned Cranes.

-The park is a habitat to a variety of raptors and water wading birds inclusive of the famous shoebill stork best seen during canoe rides on Lake Ihema.
+The park is a habitat for a variety of raptors and water-wading birds inclusive of the famous shoebill stork best seen during canoe rides on Lake Ihema.

-Besides birding being best explored on nature walks and canoe rides, the park is also a good destination for game drives, sighting different animal species grazing on the Savannah plains and hanging in the woodlands inclusive the Big Five making it a complete tour package destination of Rwanda.
+Besides birding being best explored on nature walks and canoe rides, the park is also a good destination for game drives, sighting different animal species grazing on the Savannah plains, and hanging in the woodlands inclusive of the Big Five making it a complete tour package destination of Rwanda.

 Birding in Gishwati-Mukura National Park